Boosting Object Representation Learning via Motion and Object Continuity: Related Work

 \section{Related Work}

 Our work touches upon several topics of ML research.
-In the following we discuss related works from these areas.
+In the following, we discuss related works from unsupervised object detection, and object tracking and self-supervised learning.

-\textbf{Unsupervised Object Detection.} The necessity for large amounts of annotated data for supervised object detection methods (\eg \cite{girshick2014rich, girshick2015fast, ren2015faster, redmon2016you, zou2019object}) has led to an interest shift towards self-supervised and unsupervised object detection (object discovery).
-Object-centric DL has recently brought forth several exciting avenues of research by introducing inductive biases to neural networks to extract objects from visual scenes in an unsupervised manner \cite{eslami2016air, crawford2020exploiting, kosiorek2018sequential, jiang2019scalor, stelzner2019faster, ZhangHP19, burgess2019monet, EngelckeKJP20, GreffKKWBZMBL19, SPACE2020, locatello2020slotattention, JiangA20, smirnov2020marionette}.
+\textbf{Unsupervised Object Detection.} Object-centric DL has recently brought forth several exciting avenues of unsupervised and self-supervised object discovery research by introducing inductive biases to neural networks to extract objects from visual scenes in an unsupervised manner \cite{eslami2016air, crawford2020exploiting, kosiorek2018sequential, jiang2019scalor, stelzner2019faster, ZhangHP19, burgess2019monet, EngelckeKJP20, GreffKKWBZMBL19, SPACE2020, locatello2020slotattention, JiangA20, smirnov2020marionette}.
 We refer to \cite{greff2020binding} for a detailed overview.
-However, until recently \cite{seitzer2022bridging} these approaches have shown limited performances on more complex images.
+However, until recently \cite{seitzer2022bridging, SinghDA22} these approaches have shown limited performances on more complex images.
 All of these mentioned works focus on object discovery from independent images.
-We argue that the vast amounts of available video data by now, together with MOC, offer great potential in further improvements without the need of changing the base model's architecture.
-Importantly, although most of these approaches are motivated with the benefits of object representations for more complex downstream tasks, none of these explicitly apply additional constraints onto the latent object representations, exemplified in Fig.~\ref{fig:motivation} on SPACE.
+Importantly, although most of these approaches are motivated with the benefits of object representations for more complex downstream tasks, none of these apply additional constraints onto the latent object representations and only optimize object encodings for reconstruction.
+Lastly, among these works are more recent approaches that could provide improved baseline performances than SPACE and the vanilla Slot Attention model (\eg \cite{seitzer2022bridging, SinghDA22}), however MOC can also be applied to these and these should be seen as orthogonal to our work.